Storm-Eagle20/RTChanger/README.md

 # Contact Information

 I'm currently most active on Reddit.
-If you need something urgent, or would like to ask a few questions, please contact me on reddit. /u/x-the-komujin is the name.
+If you need something urgent, or would like to ask a few questions, please contact me on Reddit. /u/x-the-komujin is the name.

 # Credits (thus far)